If your company’s employees are working overtime to help you achieve a profitable bottom line, you’re in a…

 The following states have enacted paid time off from work to take vaccination

-- New York – On March 20, 2021, New York passed a law that requires all employers to provide employees up to 4 hours of paid leave for each COVID-19 vaccine injection received by the employee.
+- New York – On March 20, 2021, New York passed a law that requires all employers to provide employees with up to 4 hours of paid leave for each COVID-19 vaccine injection received by the employee.
 This law expires on December 31, 2022.

 - Illinois – The Illinois Department of Labour has recently issued guidance on vaccination leave.
 The DOL stated that an employer who requires employees to get vaccinated would mostly have to reimburse for such time, even if it occurs outside normal working hours.
 In cases, where the employee gets vaccinated voluntarily, it is suggested that the employers allow such employees to take paid time off which may be available to them.
 The guidance also provides that the employees can also use sick leave allowed to them under the State sick leave law, to get their relatives also vaccinated.